 Green teas and matcha have been used for centuries to nurture good health, and matcha tea is one of the most refined and revered of these brews.

-Matcha won’t stain your teeth like coffee does, won’t make you breath smell bad like coffee can, and will nourish your body with long lasting energy and antioxidants.
+Matcha won’t stain your teeth as coffee does, won’t make your breath smell bad like a coffee can, and will nourish your body with long-lasting energy and antioxidants.

 But with matcha, all you need to do is mix the powder with hot water.
 That’s it.
 It’s ready to drink.

 Of course, you can add hot frothy milk to make a latte, pour it over ice to make a frappe or scores of other tricks and techniques – check out Kenko Tea’s Matcha Green Tea Recipes here.

 Matcha is the ultimate get up and go start to your day.